retrogamer0815/jrpg-translator-toolkit/README.md

   Translate in-game dialogue boxes or menus instantly.
 Capture any region or window and see the result appear in the overlay.

 * 🎙️ **Audio Translation**
-  Transcribe and translate voice acting or spoken Japanese in using OpenAI Whisper, Gemini Audio, or local faster-whisper.
+  Translate Japanese voice acting with near real time text output by using OpenAIs and Geminis realtime/live audio models.

 * 💬 **Grammar Explainer**
   Turn any captured line into an English breakdown of grammar, vocabulary, and nuance — perfect for Japanese learners.
+Save these optional as text files automatically to use them as study material.

 * 🧩 **Dual Glossary System**
   Custom JP→EN and EN→EN glossaries ensure consistent terminology and phrasing across translations.